TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 - Liability: The end-user assumes all responsibility for their actions.
 The author is not liable for any misuse, damages, or legal consequences resulting from the use of this software.

+- Non-Commercial Use: This application is strictly for personal, educational, or internal security testing.
+It is not to be sold, licensed, or redistributed for personal or corporate profit.

 ## Project Overview
 Hi, I'm Tanner.
 This project started as a simple utility for my CyberLeague team and evolved into a full C++ GUI application.
 The goal is to provide a streamlined, user-friendly interface for Hashcat and John the Ripper, making password security auditing more accessible.